 (4) The development of the University Library collection, in all formats, is an inclusive programme involving Library and Academic staff, as well as University student users.
 This document is intended to clarify the policy and guidelines for purchase of, and provision of access to, materials in all formats for the University of Western Sydney community.

 (7) The Library Collection Development and Access Policy guides the Library's collection development activity in order to ensure the creation and maintenance of scholarly information directly relevant and supportive to the learning, teaching, research and scholarship endeavours of the University.

-(8) The Library collections will support the teaching, learning and research of UWS staff and students.
+(8) The Library collections will support the teaching, learning and research of University staff and students.